 As you strictly follow your specific home dental care instructions you will begin to notice a difference in your smile.
-Following your prescribed instructions as well as these general at-home care habits will help your braces treatment stay on schedule and keep your smile looking great throughout your treatment!
+Following your prescribed instructions as well as these general at-home care habits will help your braces treatment and orthodontic care stay on schedule and keep your smile looking great throughout your treatment!

 It is important to remember to brush your teeth frequently when you have braces.
 It is recommended that you brush your teeth any time you eat as well as in the morning and at night.
 Brushing regularly can help prevent staining, cavities, and problems with your braces.
 Good brushing habits will help you complete your braces treatment on schedule.

 Flossing every morning and night as well as after every meal will help you care for your gums and prevent gum disease, white spots, cavities, and damage to your braces.
 Your orthodontist will show you how to properly floss your teeth and help you find a dental floss or flossing tool.
 It is important to get your floss through the arch wire so it can reach your gums and you can clean effectively between your teeth.

 You should avoid harmful habits including chewing on hard objects such as ice, ends of pens, and fingernails or playing with your braces.
 These harmful habits can cause serious damage to your braces which not only increases your treatment time and expense, but also bends the arch wires which will move your teeth in the wrong direction.